mikeS141618/trialmesh/docs/pipeline_overview.md

 - **Trial Summarization**: Create condensed summaries of trial documents optimized for embedding
 - **Patient Summarization**: Extract clinically relevant information from patient records in a standardized format

 This step transforms unstructured text into a more uniform representation, focusing on key clinical aspects.
+Summaries are stored in `./run/summaries/`.

 ### 3. Semantic Embedding Generation